ASASSN-24fw: Candidate circumplanetary disk occultation of a main-sequence star: Pre-occultation data

-A comparison with optically thick, geometrically thin dust disk models from \citet{jura03} is also shown in Figure \ref{pic:sed}.
+A comparison of the infrared data with the best-fit optically thick, geometrically thin dust disk model from \citet{jura03} is also shown in Figure \ref{pic:sed}.
 In this model, the dust disk absorbs radiation from the star and re-radiates it thermally in the infrared, maintaining radiative equilibrium which sets the temperature distribution as a function of distance given by \citet{chia97}.
 No correction is applied for the size distribution of particles, which is a key factor for predicting or modeling longer wavelength emission \citep{woit19}.
-The model parameters are $\cos i$, the fraction of the area of the disk seen in projection on the sky; the inner disk temperature; the outer disk temperature; and the stellar parameters (temperature and radius) that we fix to the values derived above for \jj.
-Despite the crudeness of the model, we conclude that there is some evidence for both dust near the sublimation temperature ($\sim 1200$ K) and significantly colder dust, $\sim 100$ K. The lack of longer wavelength data precludes us from drawing any conclusions about colder dust or about the particle size distribution which can be derived from the FIR / submm slope of the spectral energy distribution and which can inform us on whether the particles in this disk have a size distribution which is different from that of the interstellar dust \citep{banz11}.
-Taking $T_{\rm out}=100$ K as the reliably detected thermal dust component, we use the \citet{chia97} annular radius-to-temperature mapping to find that this emission originates at $a_{\rm out}=1.4$ AU from the star.
-The estimated total luminosity of the disk computed using the full temperature range model (dotted line in Figure \ref{pic:sed}) is $L_{\rm disk}=0.88L_{\odot}$.
+The model parameters are $\cos i$, the fraction of the area of the disk seen in projection on the sky; the inner disk temperature; the outer disk temperature; and the stellar parameters (temperature and radius) that we fix to the best-fit photospheric values for \jj.
+The data being fitted are the five photometric points at $\lambda\ge2$\micron, with stellar photosphere pre-subtracted so as to represent just the thermal dust emission.
+Using the best-fitting disk parameters, extrapolating to longer wavelengths and integrating the anisotropic emission over all viewing angles, we obtain the disk luminosity of $L_{\rm disk}=1.05 L_{\odot}$.
+The typical photometric uncertainty is 10\%, the level of WISE variability.
+Therefore, the main uncertainties in the derived disk luminosity is the uncertain contribution of the coldest gas (not well known due to lack of observations at longer wavelengths) and the uncertain degree of anisotropy.